Augustus D. Juilliard

-Trustees of his estate set up the Juilliard Foundation in 1920 to accomplish his goals, and in 1924 established The Juilliard School in New York City as a graduate music conservatory.
+Trustees of his estate set up the Juilliard Foundation in 1920 to accomplish his goals, and in 1924 established the Juilliard School in New York City as a graduate music conservatory.
 Gradually programs were added in dance and theater.

 Biography

 The son of immigrants from the Burgundy region of France, Juilliard was born at sea while his parents were en route to the United States.
-His parents were Jean Nicolas Juilliard, a shoemaker, and Anna Burlette, who were both Huguenots.
+His parents were Jean Nicolas Juilliard, a shoemaker, and Anna Burlette, who were both protestants.
 Augustus was raised near Louisville, Ohio, and attended local schools.

 In 1866, Juilliard moved to New York City, where he worked in the garment industry for a textile manufacturing company that produced worsted fabrics.
 When the company went bankrupt seven years later, Juilliard founded his own corporation, the Augustus D. Juilliard Company, in 1874.
 The corporation distributed textiles including wool, silk, and cotton.
 In 1884, Juilliard was the plaintiff in the U.S. Supreme Court case Juilliard v.
 Greenman, challenging the law requiring acceptance of federal reserve notes as legal currency; the challenge failed.

 He became a successful and wealthy merchant, who added to his fortune through investments and board appointments in banking, railroad and insurance.
-He resided in Tuxedo Park, New York, where he owned a grand mansion, and also had a flat on the West Side of Manhattan.
+He resided in Tuxedo Park, New York, where he owned a grand mansion, and also had an apartment on the West Side of Manhattan.
 A patron of the Metropolitan Museum of Art and the American Museum of Natural History, he served as President of the Metropolitan Opera for nearly three decades, from 1892 until his death.
 Juilliard died in 1919, aged 83, at his home in New York City.
-He was interred in the family mausoleum at the Woodlawn Cemetery in The Bronx, New York City.
+He was interred in the family mausoleum at the Woodlawn Cemetery in the Bronx, New York City.

 Personal life

 Juilliard married Helen Marcellus Cossitt in 1877.
 The couple did not have any children.
+His wife died in 1916.